sujit70777/Awsome-Mobile-App-Development/README.md

 - [Nora](https://github.com/SD10/Nora) - Nora is a Firebase abstraction layer for working with FirebaseDatabase and FirebaseStorage.
 - [ObjectBox](https://github.com/objectbox/objectbox-swift) - ObjectBox is a superfast, light-weight object persistence framework.
 - [OHMySQL](https://github.com/oleghnidets/OHMySQL) - An Objective-C wrapper of MySQL C API.
+- [PersistenceKit](https://github.com/Teknasyon-Teknoloji/PersistenceKit) - Store and retrieve Codable objects to various persistence layers, in a couple lines of code.